AbdelrhmanEffat/Predict-new-players-value-based-on-FIFA2019-dataset/README.md

 - Simple Linear Regression is suitable for predicting a quantitative dependent variable.
 - Model evaluation, including visualization, ensures model accuracy.

-This project demonstrates your ability to apply statistical analysis and modeling techniques to real-world data, making it a valuable asset for potential investors or stakeholders.
+This project demonstrates the ability to apply statistical analysis and modeling techniques to real-world data, making it a valuable asset for potential investors or stakeholders.